 Keeping your home safe is an important detail that can be often overlooked in the hustle and bustle of everyday life.
 A few minutes of preventative maintenance and quick checks will allow you to keep your loved ones safe, without taking up large portions of your time.
 Here are some home electrical safety tips on what to look for when checking the electrical items in your home to prevent any mishaps.
-If you have more concerns or questions contact Asbury Electric!
+If you have more concerns or questions, Asbury is here for all your full service electrical repairs!

 - If you are not using an appliance, unplug it and put the cord safely away, where pets or children can’t reach them.
 Examples – toaster oven, coffee pot